Does the thought of cooking an entire turkey for Thanksgiving make you break out in an anxious sweat? We get it!

 Seriously guys, forget Butterball!!
 This whole oven roasted turkey breast is the quickest, most flavorful way to get a turkey on the table without stressing.
-And trust me when I say you’ll want to pour that white wine gravy on EVERYTHANG.
+And trust us when we say you’ll want to pour that white wine gravy on everythanggg!

 If you make this Roasted Turkey Breast with White Wine Gravy, please let me know by leaving a review below!

-Looking for more fall favorites?
-Check out the following recipes!
+Looking for more Thanksgiving recipes?
+Check out the following!

 - 2 Tbsp fresh sage, finely chopped